goomerko/rails_go_to_test/README.md

-Rails Go to Spec
+Rails Go to Test
 ================

+This Sublime 3 plugin derive from https://github.com/sporto/rails_go_to_spec, changing it to work with tests instead of specs.

-A Sublime Text 3 plug-in.
-From a .rb file this plug-in will open the relevant spec.
-If the spec doesn't exist it asks if it should be created.
+From a .rb file this plug-in will open the relevant test.
+If the test doesn't exist it asks if it should be created.

-Only supports _spec.rb files at the moment.
+Only supports _test.rb files at the moment.

 Installation
 ------------